ashva7/audio_fingerprinting/README.md

 # audio_fingerprinting
  A simple introduction of audio fingerprinting.
-How does Shazam work.
+A similar phenomenon to shazam application.